mozilla/deepspeech-playbook/SCORER.md

 Next, we need to install the `native_client` package, which contains the `generate_scorer_package`.
 This is _not_ pre-built into the DeepSpeech Docker image.

-The `generate_scorer_package`, once installed, is usable on all platforms supported by DeepSpeech.
-This is so that developers can generate scorers on-device, such as on an Android device, or Raspberry Pi 3.
+The `generate_scorer_package`, once installed via the `native client` package, is usable on _all platforms_ supported by DeepSpeech.
+This is so that developers can generate scorers _on-device_, such as on an Android device, or Raspberry Pi 3.

 To install `generate_scover_package`, first download the relevant `native client` package from the [DeepSpeech GitHub releases page](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) into the `data/lm` directory.
 The Docker image uses Ubuntu Linux, so you should use the `native_client.amd64.cuda.linux.tar.xz` package.